 I think because Tableau puts the capability in everybody's hands to get answers to their questions, people have rekindled their interest in asking questions.
-We see a resurgence of that sort of
+We see a resurgence of that sort of interest in analysis.

 The second thing we see is that ability to describe complicated situations in a much simpler way, that removal of the complexity.
 For example, with Tableau we can easily group all the stores which have a high Hispanic population associated with them or group all the products which are fast growing products.